iiab/iiab-factory/content/vector-tiles/README.md

 ## Offline OpenStreetMap Using Regional Map Packs (Vector Tiles)

-### Summary
+### Summary Architecture

 1. OpenStreetMap (OSM) data has been organized into <a href=https://www.mapbox.com/vector-tiles/specification/>MVT (map vector tile) format</a>.
 (This is a standard open format developed by Mapbox, which puts all of that region's tiles into a single SQLite database file.)
 1. This OSM application tries to provide Raspberry Pi (RPi) computers with some higher resolution (higher zoom levels) data, while using the minimum footprint on your RPi Internet-in-a-Box SD card.
-It includes 3 critical .mbtiles files:
+It includes cities1000.sqlite (25 MB) and 3 critical .mbtiles files:
-   1. The world's landmasses are covered by base.mbtiles -> osm_z0-10_planet.mbtiles (1.4 GB) which is a base set of mbtiles (Mapbox tiles) at zoom levels 0-10.
+   1. The world's landmasses are covered by `base.mbtiles -> osm_z0-10_planet.mbtiles` (1.4 GB) which is a base set of mbtiles (Mapbox tiles) at zoom levels 0-10.
-   1. The world's oceans are covered by ocean.mbtiles -> mymap.mbtiles (87 MB).
+   1. The world's oceans are covered by `ocean.mbtiles -> mymap.mbtiles` (87 MB).
    1. Finally the 3rd one is `details.mbtiles` which provides zoom level 11-14 for a selected part of the world.
-1. An example that includes all three files is http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-min.zip (1.5 GB, browsable at http://medbox.iiab.me/modules/en-osm-omt-min/).
-In addition to the world's landmasses and oceans, it includes 109 MB file `detail.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles` which provides geographic detail for the Bay Area in California.
+1. An example that includes all three is http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-min.zip (1.5 GB, browsable at http://medbox.iiab.me/modules/en-osm-omt-min/).
+Specifically: in addition to the world's landmasses and oceans, it includes 109 MB file `detail.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles` which provides geographic detail for the Bay Area in California.
 1. Your Goal Below: replace this small Bay Area file will a local region of interest to your community.
 These regional dataset plug-in files (AKA map packs) can be downloaded from https://openmaptiles.com/downloads/planet/ &mdash; <i>on the right column of this page, choose a region!</i>

 ### How To Include Zoomable Map Detail For Your Region

-1. An alternate example is the 2.8 GB http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-central-am.zip (browsable at http://medbox.iiab.me/modules/en-osm-omt-central-am/) showing much of Central America and the Caribbean.
+1. An alternate example http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-central-am.zip (2.8 GB, browsable at http://medbox.iiab.me/modules/en-osm-omt-central-am/) showing Central America and the Caribbean.
+But the goal here is to pull together your own!
+So...
-1. But the goal here is to create your own, so login to your Internet-in-a-Box (IIAB) then change to root by running: `sudo su -`
+1. Log in to your Internet-in-a-Box (IIAB) then change to root by running: `sudo su -`
 1. Run: `cd /library/www/html/modules`
 1. Download the original 1.5 GB file mentioned as the top of this page, by running: `wget http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-min.zip`
 1. Run: `unzip en-osm-omt-min.zip` (after unzipping, folder `en-osm-omt-min` will be created; once that's done the .zip file can be deleted)